ELFT Evaluation

 The ELFT utilized two key metrics:

-- FPIR @ FNIR – False Positive Identification Rate at a given False Negative Identification Rate.
+- FNIR @ FPIR – False Positive Identification Rate at a given False Negative Identification Rate.
 This metric is used to measure how well the system would perform in a fully automated mode.
 A threshold is set for a certain FPIR (i.e., the allowable number of errors), and the corresponding FNIR (i.e., the percentage of missed identifications) is observed.
+This metric is also called "Identification".

-Evaluation results of the latest algorithm submission, Neurotechnology+0122, and the previous submission, Neurotechnology+010F, are provided below for each testing scenario with specific datasets.
+Evaluation results of the latest algorithm submission, Neurotechnology+0125, and the previous submission, Neurotechnology+0122, are provided below for each testing scenario with specific datasets.
 The analysis follows the same principles as NIST results reporting, showing only the best-performing submission from each vendor and highlighting the differences between algorithm providers.

 FBI Laboratory Dataset